Story-Based inquiry:

 Investigating the darknet:

-The "darknet" is often the subject of journalistic reports - but hardly any journalists have ever been there themselves.
+Content: The "darknet" is often the subject of journalistic reports - but hardly any journalists have ever been there themselves.
 This workshop provides insights into the "dark side of the internet".

 Its aim is to enable journalists to report from the darknet in future by researching it themselves.
 The training is practically orientated and shows participants how to access the darknet themselves, where it is worth researching and which communication strategies are promising.
 In addition to practical tips, the technical basics of encryption and anonymisation are also discussed, so that participants can also learn something "en passant" to strengthen their own digital security.